Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 There are some Content Services Repository related properties listed here, such as `acs.host` and `acs.port`.
 Alfresco Share will use those to connect to the Alfresco Repository.
 This is however a bit tricky when we are running in a container environment.
 You cannot just start the Repository and make it available on `localhost:8080`.
 It would not be accessible like that from inside the Share container.
 For Share to be able to connect to the Repository both containers need to be attached to the same Docker Network.
 This way you can just use the Docker Compose service name for the Repository, such as `my-share-project-acs`.
 So the best way to test your Share extension is to uncomment the code in the Docker Compose file (`my-share-project/docker/docker-compose.yml`) to also run the Content Services Repository container, Search, and Postgres.

-#### Building and running the project
+#### Building and running the Share project

 The first thing you need to do before you can run anything is to build the custom Share Docker image with the custom extensions.
 We can build the image and extensions at the same time as we start (run) the project by using the `./run.sh build_start` script
 (on Windows use the `run.bat build_start` script instead).

 Note that if you have another Alfresco SDK project running, then you need to stop it first.
 Also, make sure that the following ports are free: 8180 (Share), 8080 (Alfresco Repo - if enabled in Docker Compose), 9898 (Share Debug), 8888 (Alfresco Repo Debug - if enabled), 5555 (Postgres).
 If you want to change the ports see the properties section of `my-share-project/pom.xml`.
 This project file also contains the versions of Alfresco Repository (if enabled) and Alfresco Share that will be used.

 When I run the project I have uncommented the code (make sure to also remove the "# Optional" line) that starts the Repository, Search, and PostgresSQL in the (`my-share-project/docker/docker-compose.yml`) file, so I can test the Share extension:

 ```bash